Cyr-Ch/energy-forecasting-bench/README.md

 ### Batch Training

 Use the provided shell scripts in the `scripts/` directory for batch training.
-Run `scripts/run_all_ecl.sh` to train all models on the ECL dataset, or `scripts/run_all_etth.sh` for the ETTh dataset.
+Run `scripts/run_all_etth.sh` to train all models on the ETTh dataset, or `scripts/run_all_ettm.sh` for the ETTm dataset.

 ### Leaderboard Generation